Code-Institute-Submissions/urmv2/README.md

         and written work.

         1. The site clearly conveys on the homepage cards the nature of the content that has been written and which projects the content can be attributed from.
+[Original Source/Idea](assets/images/cardethos.png)
         2. With the use of the modal at the bottom of each page, any user can easily find the sources that the author amassed and based the written content on.
+[Modal Content](assets/images/modcnt.png)

     1. The Site Owner's goal will improve their chance of employability by highlighting the capabilities of the author across a